EnterpriseDB/tpa/docs/src/2q_and_edb_repositories.md

 selected from EDB Repos 2.0 and all software will be sourced from these repositories.

+If the M1 architecture is selected, community packages will be sourced from PGDG and any selected EDB packages will be sourced from EDB Repos 2.0.

-For M1 and BDR-Always-ON architectures, the default source is 2ndQuadrant, and the necessary repositories will be added from this source.
+For the BDR-Always-ON architecture, the default source is 2ndQuadrant, and the necessary repositories will be added from this source.
 In addition, the PGDG repositories will be used for community packages such as PostgreSQL and etcd as required.